If you’re looking for an energy efficient toaster, you might not need to look any farther than your own kitchen counter.

 How much of a dent will this energy efficient toaster make on your annual electricity bill?

-Now let's look at the toasting process.
+Now let’s look at the toasting process.
 During toasting this toaster consumes about 1.1 kilowatts.
-That's a little more than my 800 watt economy toaster, but the toasting should take less time because the autoclose lid on the toaster traps in heat.
-According to a review in REUK.co.uk, this toaster took 90 seconds to toast two slices of bread to 'brown level 5'.
+That’s a little more than my 800 watt economy toaster, but the toasting should take less time because the autoclose lid on the toaster traps in heat.
+According to one review I read when the toaster first came out (the review is no longer live, but you can try searching for it on www.reuk.co.uk), this toaster took 90 seconds to toast two slices of bread to ‘brown level 5’.
 That means 0.027 kWh for two slices of bread.

 How does this toaster compare with my lowly economy model?
 I did two tests (with my toaster, since I don’t own this energy efficient toaster yet): I toasted two slices of bread the usual way; then I toasted another two slices, with a metal cookie tray on top.